ausazh/Proto-Azxish/new docs/shift summary.md

     - preceding an unvoiced consonant, leave as is
       - if following syllable has a null initial, gemiate to following syllable
         - eg. 'om̥.a > 'om̥.m̥a; but 'om̥.ta == 'om̥.ta
-    - preceding a voiced glide (nasal, aprox, R) or fricative, devoice it
+    - preceding a voiced nasal, aprox or R, devoice it
+    - preceding a voiced fricative, lengthen vowel (but maintain short vowel quality)
     - preceding a nil final
       - word-final, leave as is
-      - before a hiatus, insert a glottal stop /ʔ/
+      - before a hiatus, insert a glottal stop ' /ʔ/
-        - written as ʔ in first shift, as K after second
       - if stressed; devoice and geminate the following consonant
       - if unstressed; geminate the following consonant but do not devoice
   - Long vowel: